 What the future lawyer (and with it legal practice and legal firms) will look like is something I like to read about and speculate every now and again.
 Regrettably, it is a topic that is not much addressed by Malaysian lawyers, particularly the young ones whose lives and careers will be most significantly affected by it.
 Of course, I will be affected by it but I am closer to the end of my legal career than I am to the beginning and so hope to contend less with what is to come.

-If my father’s time was symbolised by items like the paper, pen, ink, typewriter, pink ribbons, cardboard files, physical legal journals, fax, cheques; mine was by symbolised by the email, computer, laser printers, photocopiers, local networks and servers, online legal journals, search engines.
-But my time is not done yet and continues to evolve so rapidly that legal practice is now dominated by instant messaging, cloud computing and servers, remote hearings, trials and case management, online filing, digital textbooks and journals to start.
-That is to say nothing of the artificial intelligence, machine learning, algorithms, even faster processing and communication speeds and robots that we will have to contend with that are on the horizon if not already quickly approaching us from the distant mountains.
+If my father’s time was symbolized by items like the paper, pen, ink, typewriter, pink ribbons, cardboard files, physical legal journals, fax, cheques; mine was symbolized by the email, computer, laser printers, photocopiers, local networks, and servers, online legal journals, search engines.
+But my time is not done yet and continues to evolve so rapidly that legal practice is now dominated by instant messaging, cloud computing and servers, remote hearings, trials and case management, online filing, digital textbooks, and journals to start.
+That is to say, nothing of the artificial intelligence, machine learning, algorithms, even faster processing and communication speeds and robots that we will have to contend with that are on the horizon if not already quickly approaching us from the distant mountains.

 Soon, technology too will visit the litigation side of practice.
 My friend, Wan Zafran bin Pawancheek, from my vantage, is a lawyer who has given me an inkling how the litigation side of things will be similarly transformed.
 He is also my idea about what a lawyer of the future will look like: strong competency in both the law and technology.

 The reason for that is Zafran can code.
-And when I say he can code, I mean he has serious programming chops and possess a sound understanding of the law and litigation.
-On top of that he has the required imagination, creativity and intelligence to craft programs that automate repetitive, formulaic and digitized information to make his life easier.
+And when I say he can code, I mean he has serious programming chops and possesses a sound understanding of the law and litigation.
+On top of that, he has the required imagination, creativity, and intelligence to craft programs that automate repetitive, formulaic, and digitized information to make his life easier.
 I don’t know any Malaysian lawyer that possesses this skillset to the extent Zafran does.

 An example: He created a script that would compile the relevant cause papers to generate a completed paginated record of appeal with an aesthetically pleasing format with index and cover, in less than a minute, which complies with the Rules of Court 2012 and practice directions.
 All he had to do after that was print it out.

-He can do that with any document in PDF and that needs to be bundled according court requirements.
-He did that because he works solo, abhors manual labour and mistakes, prefers to input his information accurately once and does not trust his human frailties; those drove him to creating the automated bundling script.
+He can do that with any document in PDF and that needs to be bundled according to court requirements.
+He did that because he works solo, abhors manual labour and mistakes, prefers to input his information accurately once, and does not trust his human frailties; those drove him to create the automated bundling script.
 He has now made that service available to Malaysian lawyers at his website, Lex Technicae.
 Please check it out.

-That service alone will significantly reduce the need for “manual work” in the firm, which are often the province of staff, interns or pupils.
-That service is also quicker, cheaper and more accurate than human hands and eyes.
+That service alone will significantly reduce the need for “manual work” in the firm, which is often the province of staff, interns, or pupils.
+That service is also quicker, cheaper, and more accurate than human hands and eyes.
 The pace of litigation would, again, speed up.
 It is good for the lawyers but also good for the client.
 Those that cannot adapt and insist on doing it the old way will end up extinct simply because they will not be cost-effective compared to everyone else.

 This is a small example but an important one because it points to the future of litigation, legal practice, law and should force us to seriously consider what role we as lawyers are going to play when all these technologies come crashing through our profession’s door.